serg-io/backbone-dynamodb/README.md

 #### AWS Response ####

-The actual [AWS response](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Response.html) object is provided to the all callbacks as `options.awsResponse`.
+The actual [AWS response](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Response.html) object is provided to the all callbacks as `options.awsResponse`, except for the `model.destroy` method.
+Callbacks used in the `model.destroy` method, receive the AWS response object as the first argument.

 -------------------